swarm64/tpc-toolkit/README.md

 # Summary

-This toolset provides methods to execute the TPC-H, TPC-DS and SSB benchmark on Swarm64 DA and native PostgreSQL.
+This toolset provides methods to execute the TPC-H, TPC-DS, and SSB benchmark on Swarm64 DA and native PostgreSQL.